 To save more money, you can lessen the volume of drinks you serve per cup.
 But, of course, this totally depends on you and how much you want to spend and serve.

-You can ask your venue if you can store some of the ice bags in their freezer, or you can also bring your own cooler to store it.
+You can ask your venue if you can store some of the ice bags in their freezer, or you can also bring your own cooler to store them.

 Servers/Bartenders will usually run $20-$30/hr, depending on where you are hiring them from.
 Ask your venue how much it will be to hire their bartender in-house for this service.
 If you ask your venue for a server during this time, they will usually charge you the extra hour the server has worked (however long you need help).